alisharifara/credit-card-fraud-detection/README.md

-# credit card fraud detection
+# Credit card fraud detection
 This project is for credit card fraud detection based on a dataset which is available on Kaggle.com

 The dataset heavily contains imbalanced data.
 In other words, there are two different classes: Fraud (1) and Non-Fraud (0) transactions.